 - Officiant: Cn.
 Dave (me)

-- Music: Stevan leading a small team (vocals, acoustic guitar)
+- Music: Tom and Kelli leading as small team (vocals, acoustic guitar, drums)

 Songs of Praise